hpsee/discourse-cluster/README.md

 # Discouse Cluster

 This is a small example of using Python to extract posts from a discourse board, and then using the data to do a simple clustering.
+You can [view the plots](https://hpsee.github.io/discourse-cluster/) to see d3 final output, or browse the notebooks to look at specific analyses:

+ - [cluster-analysis-gensim-tsne.ipynb](cluster-analysis-gensim-tsne.ipynb) was the first unsupervised effort to find some natural clustering in the data.
+We only see that posts vary along a single dimension, and it's not clear what that is.
+What do you think?
+ - [cluster-analysis-gensim-tags.ipynb](cluster-analysis-gensim-tags.ipynb) was a simple effort to cluster posts based on their tags.
+How are we doing in terms of doing the tagging?
+Do the groups make sense?

 ## Setup